mattlag/SVG-to-Bezier/README.md

 including things like colors, line weights, masks... many of these things do not really make sense if we're just wanting to extract Bezier curves out of some vector information.

+See the in-depth supported / not supported notes below.

 ## Quick Install

 ```sh